hermish/hkn-workshops/CS/todos-web-app/README.md

     | DeleteItem Item
 ```

-So our app can receive the above defined "messages", such as, `AddNewItem String` which means: *Add a new item with this String as the text content for that item.*
+So, our app can receive the above defined "messages", such as, `AddNewItem String` which means: *Add a new item with this String as the text content for that item.*

 Secondly, we will work on our **update** function.